-The 2008 Programmatic Agreement between the NPS and the Advisory Council on Historic Preservation states that the state historic preservation officer (SHPO) cannot agree on a "no effect" finding until a specific project is proposed and analyzed.
-Therefore, all potential effects on cultural resources managed under Section 106 are defined as an "adverse effect".
-An adverse effect occurs whenever an action alters, directly or indirectly, any characteristic of a cultural resource that qualifies it for inclusion in the National Register.
-This type of effect could include diminishing the integrity of the resource, its location, design, setting, materials, workmanship, feeling, or association of a cultural resource.
-Adverse effects also include reasonably foreseeable effects caused by the alternatives that would occur later in time, be farther removed in distance, or which are cumulative (36 Code of Federal Regulations 800.5(a) (1)).
+- A determination of no historic properties affected means that either there are no historic properties present or there are historic properties present but the undertaking will have no effect on them (36 Code of Federal Regulations 800.4(d)(1)); - A determination of no adverse effect means there is an effect, but that effect would not meet the criteria of an adverse effect; that is, it will not diminish the characteristics of the cultural resource that qualify it for inclusion in the National Register (36 Code of Federal Regulations 800.5(b)); - An adverse effect occurs whenever an impact alters, directly or indirectly, any characteristic of a cultural resource that qualifies it for inclusion in the National Register.
+For example, this could include diminishing the integrity of its location, design, setting, materials, workmanship, feeling, or association.
+Adverse effects also include reasonably foreseeable effects caused by the alternatives that would occur later in time, be farther removed in distance, or be cumulative (36 Code of Federal Regulations 800.5(a) (1)).

-Because cultural resources are nonrenewable, all adverse effects on National Registereligible cultural resources in Cumberland Gap National Historical Park would be long-term and would have a high level of concern and would undergo full analysis and consideration under any future site specific proposed actions.
+Because cultural resources are nonrenewable, all adverse effects on National Register-eligible cultural resources in Cumberland Gap National Historical Park would be long-'term and would have a high level of concern.